 Welcome to the Bristol Society of Model and Experimental Engineers’ website.

-For some years now during the month of August we have been running a highly popular Annual Model Engineering Exhibition at Thornbury Leisure Centre.
+For some years now during the month of August we have been running a highly popular Annual Model Engineering Exhibition at Thornbury Leisure Centre and 2018’s event will be no exception.
+More details on the exhibition pages, keep an eye open for further updates of the coming attractions.

 Although the club has a strong affinity to the age of steam as witnessed by the many fine steam locomotives to be seen at our miniature railway layout at Ashton Court Railway you will also find “Diesel Electric” locomotives in the line up for passenger hauling which are a firm favourite with the youngsters who come along on our public running days for a ride, along with mum and dad.